 Shiseido aims to contribute to a sustainable society in which people and planet coexist in harmony by delivering products that consumers can use with confidence in order to realize their own ideal beauty.
 We manage the chemical substances used in our products and containers, bearing in mind the international agreement of "Global Framework on Chemicals - for a planet free from harm of chemicals and waste (GFC)”, which was adopted in 2023.
 We also collect a wide range of information on the safety of chemical substances as well as trends in laws and regulations on chemical substances in Europe, the Americas, Asia, Japan, and other regions.
-In addition, we evaluate the effects of the chemicals used in our products on people and the environment to confirm their safety based on the latest scientific knowledge.
+In addition, we evaluate the effects of the chemicals used in our products on human health and the environment to confirm their safety based on the latest scientific knowledge.

 The newly adopted cosmetic ingredients at Shiseido are carefully selected based on our own stringent standards.
 In reference to domestic and international safety evaluation guidelines, we verify an individual data item based on our own stringent standards and evaluate safety using methods that do not involve animal testing.
 We also confirm that there are no safety issues, including those of impurities in the ingredients expected from the manufacturing process, etc. We ensure to collect the latest information and cutting-edge technology and have discussions with external experts to deepen our expertise, which is important for evaluating safety.